 Place 0.5 cup unfiltered vinegar, 4 cups wine, and 2 cups water in the jar all at once.

 Place 2 cups wine and 1 cup filtered water in the jar and let sit for 1 week.
 Add 2.5 cups of wine, on 3 different days, over the course of the next week for a total of 7.5 cups added.

 The initial level of alcohol will correspondence with the final level of acidity.
 This should be taken into account when starting and maintaining the process.

 Step 4: Jar

 Add the liquids to a sterilized 1-2 gallon vessel.
-It can be made of glass or ceramic, but not metal.
+It can be made of glass, ceramic, plastic, wood or stainless steel, but not of reactive metal.
 A container that blocks light is best.
 A wide vessel works well because it increases the surface area for oxygen uptake.
 A spigot on the bottom of the container is also good for tasting and draining the product.

 After the liquid is placed in the container cover it with cheesecloth and wrap it with a rubber band.
 This will keep out insects but allow oxygen in.
 Store in a warm dark place like a kitchen cabinet that is not often opened.
 Try not to disturb the mother.